Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 UMGC National Test Center

-This intuitive career planning system is designed to address each user’s individual situation.
-The career planning process starts with learning about oneself.
-Journey’s research-based interests, skills, and work values assessments kick-start exploration and ultimately, encourage more career satisfaction.
-Please go to http://www.dantes.kuder.com to get started.
+This intuitive career planning system is designed to address each user individually.
+The college and career planning process starts with learning about oneself.
+There are several Interest Inventories available to Airmen that provide research-based assessments designed to kick-start exploration and ultimately, encourage more college and career satisfaction.
+To get started, log into Air Force Virtual Education Center (AFVEC) and select INTEREST INVENTORY.